AdaCore/training_material/courses/rust_essentials/100_generics/03_constraints_and_properties.rst

 .. code:: rust

-  // Vec<T> is a generic struct
+  // 'Vec<T>' is a generic struct
-  // Vec defines an associated function called 'new'
+  // 'Vec' defines an associated function called 'new'
-  // The compiler knows it's a Vec, but a Vec of what? let x = Vec::new();
+  // Compiler knows it's a 'Vec', but a 'Vec' of what? let x = Vec::new();

 :error:`error[E0282]: type annotations needed for 'Vec<_>'`

--  The turbofish :rust:`::<>` syntax is used to removes ambiguity
+-  Turbofish :rust:`::<>` syntax is used to removes ambiguity

 .. code:: rust

-  // The Turbofish dispels the mystery! let x = Vec::<i32>::new();
+  // Turbofish dispels the mystery! let x = Vec::<i32>::new();

 -----------------